fairlabeler/anonymous/Readme.md

 ---

-### Fairness and Performance Metrics Used in This Study
+###  Table  2 : Fairness and Performance Metrics Used in This Study

 *Note: FPR = FP / (TN + FP), and TPR = TP / (TP + FN).*